EliAndrewC/l7r/setting/budgets.md

 #### Summary

-Magistrate Kakita Hikai is responsible for collecting ~6,400 koku in taxes annually from Seitoyama county, of which ~5,000 goes up to Governor Kakita Asuka and ~445 covers stipends and office expenses.
+Magistrate Hida no Reiji Hikai is responsible for collecting ~6,400 koku in taxes annually from Seitoyama county, of which ~5,000 goes up to Governor Hida no Reiji Asuka and ~445 covers stipends and office expenses.
 The remaining ~955 koku is Hikai's tax-derived discretionary income, supplemented by ~150 koku in seasonal gifts from local notables, for a total of ~1,105 koku per year.
 After festivals, almsgiving, county operations, retainer hospitality, and the customary lineage tithe, ~415 koku is truly personal - of which Hikai is forward-thinking enough to save ~250 against future lean years.
 Hikai's truly-unconstrained spending is around ~60 koku per year, comfortable but not lavish.

 By all accounts Hikai is a virtuous magistrate.
 One in their position who skimped on festivals or pocketed the lineage donation might keep two to three times that amount for themselves, at the cost of their standing in the lineage and the community.

-### Governor Kakita Asuka of Tsurugamine Province
+### Governor Hida no Reiji Asuka of Nagahara Province

-Tsurugamine is a province in the Kakita domain (Crane clan), containing Seitoyama county (administered by Magistrate Hikai, above) among its six counties.
-Kakita Asuka is its current governor, a moderately accomplished official well-regarded within the Kakita Chancellery though not particularly distinguished in the broader Crane political landscape.
-The breakdowns below show Asuka's specific allocation choices; other governors with the same canonical 10,000-koku tax-farming cut allocate very differently depending on the wealth of their province and their personal temperament.
+Nagahara is a province in the Reiji domain (Crab clan), containing Seitoyama county (administered by Magistrate Hikai, above) among its six counties.
+Hida no Reiji Asuka is its current governor, a moderately accomplished official well-regarded within the Reiji Chancellery though not particularly distinguished in the broader Crab political landscape.
+The breakdowns below show Asuka's specific allocation choices; other governors with the same canonical ~10,000-koku discretionary allocation distribute very differently depending on the wealth of their province and their personal temperament.

 #### Income